edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 We've been testing our emails with [Litmus](https://litmus.com/), a service which allows us to see how our emails get rendered on different devices with different email clients.
 Since the switch to MJML we've more or less stopped experiencing broken stylings or missing elements. 🤘

-PS.: the [official list of MJML packages](https://github.com/mjmlio/mjml/tree/master/packages) has been a great source of help.
+PS.: the [official list of MJML packages](https://github.com/mjmlio/mjml/tree/master/packages) also has been a great source of help.